trebor/soul-bound/rfc.md

 # **6\.
 Data Formats & Schemas**

 This section specifies the machine-readable schemas for all protocol messages and ledger records, plus some full-payload examples.
+Implementations MUST support these schemas exactly as specified, while being free to add implementation-specific fields or optimizations as described in Section 1.2.

 ## **6.1 Wire Formats (JSON-Schema)**